ontime-dev/ont/README.md

 ```
 $ systemctl status ontd.service
 ```
 If the file ontd.service doesn't exist, please create it and start the service.
-You can find a sample in examples/ontd.service.
+You can find a sample in ontd.service file.

 5. To test the installation you can check the version and the help function.
 ```